validatedpatterns/docs/industrial-edge/application.md

 make build-and-test
 ```

-*NOTE TO VP team: This will change after Monday November 15th when two new micro pipelines will be deployed for the pattern for: iot-consumer and iot-anomoly-detection.
+*NOTE TO VP team: This will change after Monday November 15th when two new micro pipelines will be deployed for the pattern for: iot-consumer and iot-anomaly-detection.
 I will change this section then*

 This build takes some time because the pipeline is rebuilding all the images.
 You can monitor the pipeline's progress in the Openshift console's pipelines section.